-SOLAR ELECTRICITY AND POWER OUTAGES
+SOLAR AND POWER OUTAGES

 During major power outages or shortly afterwards, Solar Energy World’s phones ring more than usual.
-Homeowners want to know if they will be immune from blackouts if they go solar.
+Homeowners want to know if they will be immune from power outages if they go solar.
 The answer depends upon what type of solar system they decide to purchase or lease and whether or not they have a solar battery storage unit as well as solar panels.

 If you have solar panels installed on your roof or property they will continue to generate electricity during power outages, as they do every day because the panels still absorb sunlight and solar energy.
 However, if your system is grid-tied, and you do not have a solar battery, you will not be able to use that energy to run your home during a power outage because you solar system will automatically shut off for safety reasons.

 However, if you also have a battery backup system, you won’t have to worry about that.

 Solar Battery Keeps Your Electricity Going

 All the solar systems that Solar Energy World installs are battery ready but the majority of solar powered homes do not have a battery back-up system and are still connected to the power grid, which is how net metering works.
 When solar panels produce electricity, it flows into the grid, and the production is monitored and credited to a homeowner’s account (this is when your meter will roll backward).